 }

-Listing 5-5: Attempting to print a `Rectangle` instance
+Listing 5-11: Attempting to print a Rectangle instance

-If we run this, we get an error with this core message:
+When we run this code, we get an error with this core message:

 error[E0277]: the trait bound `Rectangle: std::fmt::Display` is not satisfied

-The println! macro can do many kinds of formatting, and by default, {} tells println! to use formatting known as Display: output intended for direct end-user consumption.
-The primitive types we’ve seen so far implement Display by default, as there’s only one way you’d want to show a 1 or any other primitive type to a user.
-But with structs, the way println! should format the output is less clear as there are more display possibilities: Do you want commas or not?
-Do you want to print the struct {}s{}?
+The println! macro can do many kinds of formatting, and by default, {} tells println! to use formatting known as Display: output intended for direct end user consumption.
+The primitive types we’ve seen so far implement Display by default, because there’s only one way you’d want to show a 1 or any other primitive type to a user.
+But with structs, the way println! should format the output is less clear because there are more display possibilities: do you want commas or not?
+Do you want to print the curly braces?
 Should all the fields be shown?
-Because of this ambiguity, Rust doesn’t try to guess what we want and structs do not have a provided implementation of Display.
+Due to this ambiguity, Rust doesn’t try to guess what we want and structs don’t have a provided implementation of Display.

-If we keep reading the errors, though, we’ll find this helpful note:
+If we continue reading the errors, we’ll find this helpful note:

 note: `Rectangle` cannot be formatted with the default formatter; try using